zbjur/technical_task_android-1/README.md

 ### Functional requirement
 Feel free to use whatever flare you can to show off your skills.

-Don't spend more than 3 hours working on this.
-Don't worry if you don't get the task finished as we'd like to hear how you prioritised your time.
+You shouldn't spend more than 4h on implementation, but if you need more time to show the best quality, feel free to use it.
+We prefer finished, clean, production ready implementation with unit tests, rather than half done solution.

 #### 1 Displaying list of users
 - After app is open list of users is displayed (only users from last page of the endpoint)